be-veb01/open-data-stcv/README.md

 The information is highly accurate: each description is created by one bibliographer and then verified by another.
 Editions are identified by a 'fingerprint', based on unique characteristics of the print run.
 This makes it possible to reliably identify books as copies of a particular edition.

 ## Printers, Publishers and Booksellers
-STCV containts authority records for printers, publishers and booksellers involved in the creation of the described editions.
+STCV contains authority records for printers, publishers and booksellers involved in the creation of the described editions, including name variants, addresses, sign and years of activity.
+This information is not yet available as structured data, but we are planning to publish it as an open dataset in the future.

 ## Relevant links
 * The STCV online catalogue: http://stcv.be.
 * Full documentation: http://manual.stcv.be.
 * Open data documentation: http://manual.stcv.be/page/Open_Data

+## Content
+* As per 2018-09-21, the database contains 24,871 bibliographical descriptions (editions) and 1,551 printer authority records.
+* The dataset is fairly representative for the book production of the 17th century, but less so for other periods (see [list of included collections and periods (nl)](http://www.vlaamse-erfgoedbibliotheek.be/dossier/short-title-catalogus-vlaanderen/stcv-verwerkte-collecties#ELDERS)

 ## Potential Use ##
 The STCV data may be of use to: